alttch/yedb/README.md

 *schema* field for *.schema* keys MUST contain the value "JSON Schema VERSION", e.g. "JSON Schema draft-7".

-If schema contains custom data types, it MUST be properly explained (e.g. if a key schema defines that keys must contain valid Python code, the value SHOULD contain "Python" or the link to https://www.python.org).
+If schema implements custom data types, it MUST be properly explained (e.g. if a key schema defines that keys must contain valid Python code, the value SHOULD contain "Python" or the link to https://www.python.org).

 ## 4. Engine API